itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 ```
 Don't forge to replace the **domain.com**, **www.domain.com** with your domain name.

+Replace **root** path also with your website path for any one of above configurations.

 <span id="domain_not_available"></span>
 ### If domain name is not available :
-You can still configure server with localhost on your local system.
+You can still configure server with localhost on your device.
 Put the following content in that file
 ```
 server {
         listen 80;